sveetch/djangocodemirror/README.rst

 display_cursor_position
     At ``True`` it enable the display of current line and column in the bottom right of the editor.
-This option is enabled by default. no_tab_char
+This option is enabled by default. undo_buttons
-    At ``True`` the usage of the tabulation key will not write a tabulation character and spaces will be writed in replacment.
-The number of spaces will be determined from the *tabSize* option (default to 4) from CodeMirror. undo_buttons
     At ``True`` it display buttons *Undo* and *Redo* in the buttons bar.
 Enabled by default.